suhasmaddali/suhasmaddali/README.md

 * In this project, the demand for __rental bikes__ was predicted using different machine learning and deep learning algorithms.
 *  Moreover, some of the useful features were __visualized__.
 *  Dependencies between features were highlighted and a __correlation matrix__ was plotted to get an understanding of the relationship between features.
-*  After that, machine learning predictions were performed to ensure that we are getting the output for the test set respectively.
+*  Subsequently, machine learning predictions were executed to ensure accurate outputs for the corresponding test set.

 <hr style="border:0.01px solid blue">